Counting Zeros of Cosine Polynomials: On a Problem of Littlewood: Introduction

 Our paper is organized as follows.
 In Section~\ref{sec:preliminaries} we prove some basic results which are of a linear-algebraic nature.
 In Section~\ref{sec:MainLemmas} we state the celebrated solution to the Littlewood Conjecture regarding $L_1$-norms of exponential polynomials, a result which plays a key role in our proof.
 We also prove several key lemmas.
 In Section~\ref{sec:reduction} we prove Theorem~\ref{thm:CorWithPolyThm}, our structural result on exponential polynomials which correlate with low-degree polynomials and our first main step towards Theorem~\ref{thm:main2}.
 We also note how this result allows us to deduce a strong structural result for cosine polynomials having few zeros.
 In Section~\ref{sec:theStructuredCase} we show that cosine polynomials which admit this structure must have many roots, our second main step.
-Section~\ref{sec:ProofsOfThms} houses the final deduction of Theorem~\ref{thm:main2} by using the various results built up in previous sections.
+Section~\ref{sec:ProofsOfThms} houses the final deduction of Theorem~\ref{thm:main2} by using the various results built up in previous sections. \paragraph{} This result was originally announced in April 2015 as a part of the nomination announcement for the Ralph Faudree award at the University of Memphis and was first presented in a lecture at the Institute for Advanced Studies (IMT), Lucca, Italy, in a seminar on May 23rd of 2015.
+Recently it has been been brought to our attention that Erd\'{e}lyi \cite{TEFit} has shown that if $f_n$ is a sequence of cosine polynomials with coefficients from a finite set of real numbers and $|f_n(0)|$ tends to infinity then the number of roots of $f_n$ tends to infinity.
+While Erd\'{e}lyi's argument is ineffective and gives no concrete bound on the number of zeros of any given cosine polynomial, it gives another proof of the conjecture of Borwein, Erd\'{e}lyi, Ferguson and Lockhart.
+Erd\'{e}lyi's paper first appeared as a pre-print in February of 2016.